Advertisement

 The best-known of these is IQOS, which is sold in many countries by Philip Morris International (PMI).
 The device has been available since 2014, and has been successful in converting large numbers of smokers—especially in Japan, where IQOS and other HTPs have contributed significantly to a huge decline in cigarette sales.
 According to PMI, millions of smokers around the world have switched completely from cigarette smoking to IQOS.

-Outside of the United States, PMI now sells a variety of IQOS-branded HTPs, including the IQOS ILUMA and BONDS BY IQOS, which use different tobacco stick refills than the original IQOS devices.
+Outside of the United States, PMI now sells a variety of IQOS-branded HTPs, including the IQOS ILUMA and BONDS BY IQOS, both of which use different tobacco stick refills than the original IQOS devices.
 In Europe, PMI has also used the IQOS brand name for other reduced-risk products, most notably beginner e-liquid pod vapes like VEEV.
 That no longer seems to be the case.

 Fun fact: a lot of people believe that “IQOS” is an acronym for “I Quit Ordinary Smoking.”
 It’s not.
 PMI says the name is a meaningless term, “a brand name, created to denote an innovative product.”